python/devguide/committing.rst

 '''''''''''''''''''''''''''''''

-You must :ref:`run the whole test suite <runtests>` to ensure that it passes before pushing any code changes.
+You must :ref:`run the whole test suite <runtests>` to ensure that it passes before merging any code changes.

 .. note::
    You really need to run the **entire** test suite.
-Running a single test is not enough as your changes may have unforeseen effects on other tests or library modules.
+Running a single test is not enough as the changes may have unforeseen effects on other tests or library modules.

-   Running the entire test suite doesn't guarantee that your changes will pass the :ref:`continuous integration <buildbots>` tests, as those will exercise more possibilities still (such as different platforms or build options).
+   Running the entire test suite doesn't guarantee that the changes will pass the :ref:`continuous integration <buildbots>` tests, as those will exercise more possibilities still (such as different platforms or build options).
 But it will at least catch non-build specific,